Hawthorne001/amplitude-dev-center/docs/data/sources/lookup-table.md

     - The first column must correspond to the mapping property value and must contain *unique* values.
 Lookup Tables search for exact matches, and are *case-sensitive*.
     - Columns must be separated by commas.
     - Rows must be separated by line breaks.
     - If a field value contains commas or quotes, wrap the contents with double quotation marks (`"`).
 The first double quote signifies the beginning of the column data, and the last double quote marks the end.
-If the value contains a string with double quotes, these are replaced by double quotes.
+If a string contains double quotes, replace them with single quotes.

 ### Amplitude setup